Hear how Executive MBA participant Maria Zhukova used the flexibility of the programme to suit and support her career plans.

 The core Strategic Advantage module came naturally.
 This is when I knew I would like to study strategy in depth, and I added the Strategy and Practice module to my programme.

-My interest in sustainability meant focussing on its importance in developing corporate and business strategy.
+My interest in sustainability meant focusing on its importance in developing corporate and business strategy.
 I chose the International Business and Sustainability module in Vancouver.
 At that time, it was held in London due to travel restrictions, with online sessions from UBC Sauder School of Business.
 It was an invaluable experience and I gained a lot of new knowledge that is vital for my current role.

 I also chose sustainability as a topic for my dissertation.
 The elective provided me with base knowledge and a good list of literature to start with.